-Mike Mencer, Executive Vice President and General Manager of the Early Phase Business Unit for Worldwide Clinical Trials, has more than 25 years of experience in drug development and research.
+Mike Mencer, Executive Vice President and General Manager, Early Phase for Worldwide Clinical Trials, has more than 25 years of experience in drug development and research.
 His career encompasses both the science and the business of therapeutic investigational research and includes oversight of multi-site, multi-country investigational projects.
 Providing strategic leadership to Worldwide’s Early Phase team, he ensures sponsors start their novel therapies off on the right foot.

 ABOUT MIKE MENCER

-Previously, Mike Mencer was the Executive Director of Business Development Operations for Advanced Enrollment Solutions, a subsidiary of PPD, a leading global CRO providing advanced clinical patient enrollment services.
-There, he was leading and transforming the Inside Sales and Sales Operations teams.
-He was also the Managing Director of DMM Triangle Services, LLC, a consulting firm engaged in assisting small and start-up companies to integrate business strategy with CMC operations, establish operational excellence practices, optimize business development operations, and provide general management consulting.
+Before joining Worldwide, Mike was the executive director of business development operations for Advanced Enrollment Solutions, a subsidiary of PPD.
+He was also the managing director of DMM Triangle Services, LLC, a consulting firm engaged in assisting small and start-up companies to integrate business strategy with CMC operations, establish operational excellence practices, optimize business development operations, and provide general management consulting.

-In addition, he was the Vice President of Pharmaceutical Development Operations for Patheon N.V., a leading global pharmaceutical contract development and manufacturing organization and part of Thermo Fisher Scientific (NYSE: TMO).
-Patheon N.V. was formed in March 2014 through the $2.6B merger of Canadian drug maker Patheon Inc. and the drug business of Dutch conglomerate Royal DSM.
-Patheon held its initial NYSE public offering in July 2016 and was purchased by Thermo Fisher Scientific in 2017.
-As VP, he served as regional general manager and P&L owner for the North American development sites in North Carolina, Ohio, and Oregon.
+In addition, he was the Vice President of Pharmaceutical Development Operations for Patheon N.V., a leading global pharmaceutical contract development and manufacturing organization and part of Thermo Fisher Scientific.
+As VP, Mike served as regional general manager and P&L owner for the North American development sites in North Carolina, Ohio, and Oregon.
 Additionally, Mike led Patheon’s initiative to establish a global, vertically integrated offering by combining drug substance and drug product development and manufacturing into a single customized solution.
 During his tenure with Patheon, he led sites and teams in France, Italy, Netherlands, UK, and U.S. and was a key senior change management leader for five significant M&A integrations.